Shaders

 Drawing parameters

 Drawing parameters defines which GPU functions to use and at which state.
-For example, to render transparent objects you need to enable blending with specific blending rules.
+For example, to render transparent objects, you need to enable blending with specific blending rules.
 Or you need to disable culling to draw objects from both sides.
 This is when draw parameters come in handy.

 cull_face